What does this picture of a leaf have to do with the Punta Gorda Symphony’s upcoming concert Dvořák Violin Concerto, this Sunday 1/16/2022?

-Judging by the questions asked, I was the only one in the audience that could not read music or understand half the terms being thrown around.
-This was music appreciation 101 made intelligible to the common folk thanks to Maestro Ponti.
+Judging by the questions asked, I was the only one in the audience who could not read music or understand half the terms being thrown around.
+This was Music Appreciation 101 made intelligible to the common folk thanks to Maestro Ponti.

 Back to the painting.

 We watched as a drawing was made from dots of paint on a canvas.
-All yellow dots at first and you had no idea where this was going.
+All yellow dots at first, and you did no know where this was going.
 As the dots filled in it became apparent it was a leaf.
-Maestro Ponti likened composers of music to the painter’s experience, it is not just a picture but a work of art.
+Maestro Ponti likened composers of music to the painter’s experience; it is not just a picture but a work of art.
 The yellow dots are one instrument in a composition.
 One dimensional.
 The rest of the orchestra adds other colors (Maestro Ponti stated a great pianist can make a rainbow).

-Maestro Ponti said “the time between the notes is at times more important than the notes and representative colors themselves.
-It is not always about the melody but said Maestro Ponti.
-He continued, “sometimes what we don’t hear what makes the piece…I remember when my parents were silent, it could be very loud.”
+Maestro Ponti said, “The time between the notes is at times more important than the notes and representative colors themselves.
+It is not always about the melody said Maestro Ponti.
+He continued, “Sometimes what we don’t hear is what makes the piece…I remember it could be very loud when my parents were silent.”

 Then we heard it.

-Sirena Huang is a graduate of the Julliard School and has won multiple awards for her mastery of the violin.
+Sirena Huang is a graduate of the Julliard School and has won multiple awards for her violin mastery.
 Her demeanor and presence were soft and every movement was as if she were meditating.

-Playing since the age of 4, at only 27 years of age, she had some inspiring words.
-“If you take away the library what will you read?” she said commenting on the current climate of arts in our world.
+Playing since age 4, at only 27 years of age, she had some inspiring words.
+“If you take away the library what will you read?” she said, commenting on the current climate of arts in our world.

-I said to my husband, music critic for Opening Night Online, “wow did she bang out that tune,” to which he said, “I wouldn’t phrase it quite like that, but yes, she was marvelous.”
+I told my partner, a music critic for Opening Night Online, “Wow, did she bang out that tune,” to which he said, “I wouldn’t phrase it quite like that, but yes, she was marvelous.”